shivanijogiya/Burnout/README.md

 │   │   └── admin.html             # Admin dashboard
 │   └── index.html                 # Landing page
 ```

-⚠️ = Files involved in the issue
-✅ = Files working correctly

 ---

 ## How Your System Works